NeuroenergeticsLab/neuroenergeticslab.github.io/docs/Video_Guide/index.md

 # Video Guide

 Here you can find helpful video guides that walk you through the major steps of using XNAT.
+For video to which access has been privately granted we suggest using the Google chrome browser.
 <br/><br/>

 1. Click below to view the Upload of single subject data: